sopechris/sopechris/README.md

 A Data Scientist by day ☼ and a Machine Learning enthusiast by night ☾

 Ex-Data Scientist at Diatech Diabetes;
 Ex-Researcher at the University of Houston;

-⚙️ I use daily: .py, .ipynb, .csv, .sql, .md, .tex\n
+⚙️ I use daily: .py, .ipynb, .csv, .sql, .md, .tex
-🌍 I'm mostly active in the healthcare & machine learning space\n 📊 Built models for CGM sensors, insulin pumps, and failure detection 💬 ping me about data science, wearable sensors, clinical data, reproducibility, or GitHub portfolios
+🌍 I'm mostly active in the healthcare & machine learning space
+📊 Built models for CGM sensors, insulin pumps, and failure detection
+💬 ping me about data science, wearable sensors, clinical data, reproducibility, or GitHub portfolios